How Common Is Adult Acne?

 "Clinical" acne in this study was defined as having more than five lesions of acne.
-In total, 55% of the women had some form of acne.8The graph below shows the clinical acne data from this study in the different age groups that were examined.
+In total, 55% of the women had some form of acne.9 The graph below shows the clinical acne data from this study in the different age groups that were examined.

 The table below shows further details of the methods and results reported in these two studies on acne and age.
 As we can see, rates of acne decrease steadily with age.

-The number of adults with acne thus depends, in part, on their ethnicity.
+The number of adults with acne likely depends, in part, on their ethnicity.
 This factor is important to consider because most of the recent large-scale acne studies have been conducted in the United States or United Kingdom, so the results may not accurately reflect how acne affects adults worldwide.4

 The following table summarizes three studies that compared how often adult acne strikes people of different ethnic backgrounds.
 As we can see, it is still difficult to decipher exactly how adult acne affects people of various ethnic backgrounds, but there is perhaps a slight trend toward adult acne affecting non-Caucasian people more often.

 Below is a graph from the 2011 study in the Journal of the European Academy of Dermatology and Venereology that is mentioned in the table above, which looked at acne in people from four different countries, across age groups.
-This graph is helpful in showing how adult acne varies according to ethnic group, and how it decreases with age for all ethnicities.9 We can see that people of African descent may suffer more than other ethnicities and people of Asian descent may suffer less, but again, this is only one study and it is too soon to draw this conclusion definitively.
+This graph is helpful in showing how adult acne varies according to ethnic group, and how it decreases with age for all ethnicities.10 We can see that people of African descent may suffer more than other ethnicities and people of Asian descent may suffer less, but again, this is only one study and it is too soon to draw this conclusion definitively.

 Data from the 2007 Norwegian study, published in the journal BMC Dermatology, is shown graphed below.
 Although this study only included people from Norway, this graph is helpful in illustrating how gender and ethnicity both are factors that cause variation in acne among adults.
 Women with darker skin types showed the highest rates of acne.
 However, the authors of the study noted that this may simply have been because some women were more likely to report acne than men.

 Women from Sub Saharan Africa, but also East Asia and Middle East/North Africa report significantly more pimples than Norwegian women; on the other hand, there are no significant ethnic differences among men.
-Our study points out gender differences in self-reported pimples.11
+Our study points out gender differences in self-reported pimples.12